ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

 ### Creating a backup policy for an Enterprise with Terraform
 {: #backup-policy-create-enterprise-terraform}

 To create a backup policy, use the `ibm_is_backup_policy` resource.
-The following example defines a backup policy with the name `my-backup-policy-v2` and specifies the Enterprise CRN in the scope .
+The following example defines a backup policy with the name `my-backup-policy-v2` and specifies the Enterprise CRN in the scope.
 And the new policy applies to resources that have the `dev:test` tag.

 ```terraform
 resource "ibm_is_backup_policy" "ent-baas-example" {